Subspace

 A community term, not a clinical one

 "Subspace" is plain-English community vernacular, a compound of sub (submissive) and space (headspace), rather than a clinical coinage, and no single author, publication, or date for the term is documented.
-It circulated in late-twentieth-century English-speaking BDSM and leather subcultures alongside the broader emergence of negotiated "safe, sane and consensual" play culture, and it is now catalogued in references such as Wikipedia's Glossary of BDSM, which describes it as a "natural high" involving disconnection from time, space, and body, and notes that the top must monitor a partner whose communication may be impaired.
+It circulated in late-twentieth-century English-speaking BDSM and leather subcultures alongside the broader emergence of negotiated "safe, sane and consensual" play culture, and it is now catalogued in references such as Wikipedia's Glossary of BDSM, which describes it as a "natural high" involving disconnection from time, space, and body and notes that the top must monitor a partner whose communication may be impaired.
 Because it is a felt experience rather than a defined act, the literature on it remains largely qualitative and self-reported, and the boundary between subspace, dissociation, and ordinary deep relaxation is not sharply drawn.

 Toward a science of the state

 Formal sexological study is recent and small in scale.
 Sagarin and colleagues (2009), writing in Archives of Sexual Behavior, measured salivary hormones across real consensual sadomasochistic scenes and found that cortisol rose significantly in partners who were bound, receiving stimulation, and following orders, while scenes that went well were associated with reduced physiological stress and increased relationship closeness between partners afterward.
-Ambler, Lee, Klement and colleagues (2017), in Psychology of Consciousness: Theory, Research, and Practice (4, 75–91), then framed BDSM as facilitating role-specific altered states: bottoming aligned with transient hypofrontality, a temporary down-regulation of the prefrontal cortex thought to underlie many altered states, measured via reduced Stroop-test performance, while topping aligned more with psychological flow on the Flow State Scale.
+Ambler, Lee, Klement and colleagues (2017), in Psychology of Consciousness: Theory, Research, and Practice (4, 75–91), then framed BDSM as facilitating role-specific altered states: bottoming aligned with transient hypofrontality, a temporary down-regulation of the prefrontal cortex thought to underlie many altered states (measured via reduced Stroop-test performance), while topping aligned more with psychological flow on the Flow State Scale.
 BDSM activity overall was linked to reductions in psychological stress and negative affect.
 The qualitative "rush" or "high" practitioners describe is likewise noted in the biopsychosocial review of BDSM (2019), which flags altered states as a promising but still under-investigated research area.

 In practice

 Subspace is something a partner enters, not an act performed.
 It tends to arise during sustained, intense, or rhythmic stimulation and deep submission: for example during impact play, bondage, or a collaring ritual.
 Reported outward signs include a glazed or far-off gaze, giggling or going nonverbal, slowed responses, slight drunken-feeling clumsiness, and difficulty articulating thoughts.
 Because verbal communication can become unreliable, experienced partners watch for non-verbal cues, pace intensity carefully, and rely on pre-negotiated signals rather than improvised mid-scene consent.
-The depth can range from a mild pleasant lightness to a profound, near-anesthetic dissociation, and a single individual may experience it differently from scene to scene.
+The depth can range from a mild pleasant lightness to a profound, near-anaesthetic dissociation, and a single individual may experience it differently from scene to scene.

 Psychology

 The state is often likened to runner's high, meditative trance, or flow.
 Proposed mechanisms include the release of endorphins and other endogenous opioids, plus adrenaline, under the controlled stress and stimulation of a scene, alongside the transient down-regulation of the prefrontal cortex described above.
-The hypofrontality account fits the reported phenomenology (loss of self-monitoring, distorted time sense, and reduced executive control) and the Sagarin et al. (2009) cortisol findings fit the controlled-stress framing.
+The hypofrontality account fits the reported phenomenology (loss of self-monitoring, distorted time sense, and reduced executive control), and the Sagarin et al. (2009) cortisol findings fit the controlled-stress framing.
 The evidence base nonetheless remains thin: sample sizes are small, the neurochemistry is inferred rather than directly imaged, and individual variation is large, so most accounts of the mechanism are still provisional.

 Prevalence & culture